veillette/physics-book/contents/ch22ForceOnAMovingChargeInAMagneticField.md

 ---
-title: "Force on a Moving Charge in a Magnetic Field: Examples and Applications"
+title: 'Force on a Moving Charge in a Magnetic Field: Examples and Applications'
 layout: page
+sectionNumber: 5
+chapterNumber: 22
 ---

 <div class="abstract" markdown="1">